*If you are new here, WELCOME! For this post, I provide you with a delicious recipe for Southern Shrimp and Grits Casserole!

 - Cook for 25-30 minutes.
 Remove from the oven and allow to rest 5 minutes before serving.

 Don’t forget to check out the book that inspired this recipe, Before We Were Yours!
-And, let me know what you think of this delicious Southern Shrimp and Grits Casserole!
+And, let me know what you think of this delicious casserole!

 Until next time, Happy Eating and Reading!